-But the changing seasons affect much more than our moods, wardrobes, and vacation plans: they also affect solar production.
-On the surface, the effect of the seasons on solar is easy to grasp: winter’s shorter days means less sunlight which means less energy production from our solar panels in comparison to the longer, sunnier days of summer.
+On the surface, the effect of the seasons on solar is easy to grasp: summer’s longer days mean more sunlight which means more energy production from our solar panels in comparison to the shorter, cloudier days of winter.
 However, when you dive a little deeper into the nuances of seasonality, a lot of questions can come up.
 How does seasonality affect my community solar credits?
 What is the effect of more or less solar production on my community solar bill?
 How will my utility bill change with the seasons?
 Does seasonality affect my savings?

-Let’s start with the winter.
-Here are the main factors that impact solar production during the darker, colder months.
+Let’s start with the Summer.
+Here are the main factors that impact solar production during the brighter, warmer months.

-- Shorter days.
-This one is simple: on a given winter day there is less overall sunlight resulting in less energy production.
+- Longer days.
+This one is simple: on a given summer day there is more overall sunlight resulting in more energy production.

 - Different angle of the sun.
-The sun sits lower in the sky in the winter.
-This means that there will be less direct sunlight hitting the solar panels, slowing energy production.
+The sun sits higher in the sky in the summer.
+This means that there will be more direct sunlight hitting the solar panels, increasing energy production.